 We are confident that auditing 2.5 per cent of registrants is a proportionate approach which gives us a good picture of whether professionals are meeting our standards or not, while keeping costs down to manageable levels.
-However, we will continue to monitor trends in the audit outcomes and the outcomes of on-going research activities to consider whether our approach should change in the future.
+However, we will continue to monitor trends in the audit outcomes to consider whether our approach should change in the future.

 All of the 13 professions that were regulated when the CPD standards were introduced in 2006 have now been audited at least once.
-Since then three new professions have joined the Register: hearing aid dispensers, practitioner psychologists and social workers in England.
-The first CPD audit for each of these professions is given below.
+Since then three new professions - hearing aid dispensers, practitioner psychologists and social workers in England - have joined the Register.

-- Hearing aid dispensers: from May 2012 - Practitioner psychologists: from March 2013 - Social workers in England: will take place from September 2014
+The first CPD audit for hearing aid dispensers took place from May 2012, the first CPD audit for practitioner psychologists took place from March 2013 and the first CPD audit for social workers in England will take place from September 2014.